Sleep for Science

 • Presentation skills, including effective creation and performance of PowerPoint slide presentations and/or poster presentations for the retreat/colloquium

-• Skills in preparing for attending a scientific meeting
+• Skills in preparing for attending a scientific conference

 back to top